 Phone: (734) 763-9744

-Prospective PhD students: I will be recruiting PhD students to join my research group in Fall 2021.
+Prospective PhD students: I am always on the lookout for PhD students and postdocs to join my research group.
 If interested, please send me an email with your CV, and apply to our PhD program.

 March 2021: Our paper Learning Partially Observed Linear Dynamical Systems from Logarithmic Number of Samples to appear in 3rd Annual Learning for Dynamics & Control Conference.